robertorcosta/azure-docs.pt-br/articles/hdinsight/hbase/quickstart-resource-manager-template.md

 ## <a name="next-steps"></a>Próximas etapas

-Neste início rápido, você aprenderá a criar um cluster do Apache HBase no HDInsight usando um modelo do Resource Manager.
+Neste guia de início rápido, você aprenderá a criar um cluster do Apache HBase no HDInsight usando um modelo do Resource Manager.
 No próximo artigo, você aprenderá a consultar o HBase no HDInsight com o Shell do HBase.

 > [!div class="nextstepaction"]
 > [Consulta Apache HBase no Azure HDInsight com o Shell do HBase](./query-hbase-with-hbase-shell.md)